-- A. The following definitions apply for purposes of this policy: - "Aversive behavioral interventions" means an intervention that is intended to induce pain or discomfort to a student for the purpose of eliminating or reducing maladaptive behaviors, including such interventions as application of noxious, painful and/or intrusive stimuli, including any form of noxious, painful, or intrusive spray, inhalant or taste or other sensory stimuli such as climate control, lighting, and sound. - 2.
-"Behavior Intervention Plan" means a comprehensive plan for managing problem behavior by changing or removing contextual factors that trigger or maintain it, by strengthening replacement skills, teaching new skills and by providing positive behavior intervention and supports and services to address behavior. - "Chemical restraint" means a drug or medication used to control a student's behavior or restrict freedom of movement.
+- (A) The following definitions apply for purposes of this policy: - (1) "Aversive behavioral interventions" means an intervention that is intended to induce pain or discomfort to a student for the purpose of eliminating or reducing maladaptive behaviors, including such interventions as application of noxious, painful and/or intrusive stimuli, including any form of noxious, painful, or intrusive spray, inhalant or taste or other sensory stimuli such as climate control, lighting, and sound. - (2) "Behavior Intervention Plan" means a comprehensive plan for managing problem behavior by changing or removing contextual factors that trigger or maintain it, by strengthening replacement skills, teaching new skills and by providing positive behavior intervention and supports and services to address behavior. - (3) "Chemical restraint" means a drug or medication used to control a student's behavior or restrict freedom of movement.
 Chemical restraint is prohibited by the School in accordance with paragraph (D) of this policy.
-Chemical restraint, as used under this rule, does not apply to a drug or medication that is: - a.
-Prescribed by a licensed physician, or other qualified health professional acting under the scope of the professional's authority under Ohio law, for the standard treatment of a student's medical or psychiatric condition; and - b.
-Administered as prescribed by the licensed physician or other qualified health professional acting under the scope of the professional's authority under Ohio law.

-4. "De-escalation techniques" means interventions that are used to prevent violent and aggressive behaviors and reduce the intensity of threatening, violent, and disruptive incidents.

-5. "Functional Behavior Assessment" is a school-based process for students with disabilities and students without disabilities that includes the parent and, as appropriate, the child, to determine why a child engages in challenging behaviors and how the behavior relates to the child's environment.
-Consent from the parent and, as appropriate, the child, is to be obtained at the initial functional behavior assessment.

-6. "Mechanical restraint" means any method of restricting a student's freedom of movement, physical activity, or normal use of the student's body by using an appliance or device manufactured for this purpose; but does not mean a device used by trained student personnel, or used by a student, for the specific and approved therapeutic or safety purpose for which the device was designed and, if applicable, prescribed, including:

-a.
-Restraints for medical immobilization;

-b.
-Adaptive devices or mechanical supports used to allow greater freedom of mobility than would be possible without the use of such devices or mechanical supports; or c.
-Vehicle safety restraints when used as intended during the transport of a student in a moving vehicle a.
-A biological or adoptive parent;
+Chemical restraint, as used under this rule, does not apply to a drug or medication that is: - (a) Prescribed by a licensed physician, or other qualified health professional acting under the scope of the professional's authority under Ohio law, for the standard treatment of a student's medical or psychiatric condition; and - (b) Administered as prescribed by the licensed physician or other qualified health professional acting under the scope of the professional's authority under Ohio law. - (4) "De-escalation techniques" means interventions that are used to prevent violent and aggressive behaviors and reduce the intensity of threatening, violent, and disruptive incidents. - (5) "Functional Behavior Assessment" is a school-based process for students with disabilities and students without disabilities that includes the parent and, as appropriate, the child, to determine why a child engages in challenging behaviors and how the behavior relates to the child's environment.
+Consent from the parent and, as appropriate, the child, is to be obtained at the initial functional behavior assessment. - (6) "Mechanical restraint" means any method of restricting a student's freedom of movement, physical activity, or normal use of the student's body by using an appliance or device manufactured for this purpose; but does not mean a device used by trained student personnel, or used by a student, for the specific and approved therapeutic or safety purpose for which the device was designed and, if applicable, prescribed, including: - (a) Restraints for medical immobilization; - (b) Adaptive devices or mechanical supports used to allow greater freedom of mobility than would be possible without the use of such devices or mechanical supports; or - (c) Vehicle safety restraints when used as intended during the transport of a student in a moving vehicle. - (7) "Parent" means: - (a) A biological or adoptive parent; - (b) A guardian generally authorized to act as the child's parent, or authorized to make decisions for the child (but not the state if the child is a ward of the state);